HanXHX/ansible-nginx/README.md

 Nginx for Debian Ansible role
 =============================

-Install and configure Nginx on Debian
+Install and configure Nginx on Debian.

+This role is not production ready.
+SSL management wille come later.

 Requirements
 ------------